rewindo21/Klassiker/README.md

 - Graphs can have more than one path between vertices, so they can have loops.
 - Graphs have two traversal techniques namely, breadth−first search and depth−first search, but Trees have three traversal techniques namely, pre−order, in−order, and post−order.

+### Graphs traversal techniques
+sample:

+        A
+       / \
+      B   C
+     /   / \
+    D   E   F

+BFS (Breadth-First Search): A, B, C, D, E, F
+- uses Queue data structure for finding the shortest path.
+- requires more memory.
+- there is no problem of trapping into infinite loops.
+- When the target is close to the source, BFS performs better.

+DFS (Depth First Search): A, B, C, D, E, F
+- uses Stack data structure.
+- requires less memory.
+- we may be trapped in infinite loops.
+- When the target is far from the source, DFS is preferable.

 ### Graph Applications
 Graphs are used to solve many real-life problems.
 Graphs are used to represent networks.
 The networks may include paths in a city or telephone network or circuit network.
 Graphs are also used in social networks.
 For example facebook uses a graph data structure to store its data.
 In Facebook, each person is represented with a vertex(or node).
 Each node is a structure and contains information like person id, name, gender, locale etc. Every relationship is an edge from one node to another.
 Whether you post a photo, join a group, like a page, etc., a new edge is created for that relationship.